aws-samples/aws-cloudtrail-analyzer-workshop/README.md

 - cloudformation.yaml - The CloudFormation template to deploy the stack of resources
 - cloudtrail_analyzer.py - Source code for the Lambda function to analyze CloudTrail logs
   - This code is just for reference since it will also be present in the inline editor in the Lambda console after the CloudFormation stack is deployed
-- teardown.sh - Script that deletes the CloudFormation stack
+- teardown.sh - Bash script that deletes the CloudFormation stack
-  - Attempting to delete the stack from the console will fail due to the created S3 buckets having contents that need to be deleted first, so this script handles that gracefully
+  - Attempting to delete the stack from the console will fail due to the created S3 buckets having contents that need to be deleted first, so this script handles that gracefully.
+In the **Cleaning up** section later, there are also manual clean-up steps included in case you cannot run this script.

 # Initial setup